Changing or ceasing to publish official statistics

 - the consultation should be described and the issues expressed as simply and concisely as possible

 - the timetable for each consultation should be published

 - records of decisions and actions following a consultation should be published, together with explanations for them

 - individual responses should be published, unless anonymity is requested

 Notifying the United Kingdom Statistics Authority about changes or cessations

 Change is a normal part of the process of producing and publishing official statistics, so it is not normally necessary to consult with the United Kingdom Statistics Authority or National Statistician about proposed alterations.
 There are some circumstances (for example where external pressure means that a statistical series is at risk regardless of the impact on public value, trustworthiness or quality) where such notification would be appropriate.
 The Head of Profession, Lead Official or Chief Statistician in a devolved administration must be informed in such cases, and would normally decide what action to take.

 Consider the impact of the change, and whether this is sufficient to require escalation.
 This is a matter of judgement – if the statistics in question were numbers of high national value then if there was a proposal to cease production rapidly or change them substantially in scope (for example due to resource reduction or instruction from a Minister) there would be a strong case for bringing this urgently to the attention of the Office for Statistics Regulation and the National Statistician.
 If, on the other hand, the numbers in question were for a specialist audience who were aware of and supportive of the proposals, this would be much less of an issue.

 Who can I contact for help and advice?

-The Good Practice Team are happy to provide advice on specific cases.
+Contact the gsshelp mailbox for advice on specific cases.
 You can ask us about the best approach with regard to any potential changes of scope or cessation.
-As a rule of thumb, if you have concerns about proposed changes, please notify us so that we can support you appropriately.
+As a rule of thumb, if you have concerns about proposed changes, please notify us or the Office for Statistics Regulation so that we can support you appropriately.